AMSII/blue/blue/w16d4/objects2.md

 const myDog = {};
 ```

 I've just created a brand new blank object using object literal notation and set it to a variable called myDog.
+You can populate it with information later on in the program, if you'd wish.

 *Remember, use `const` when creating a new variable for the first time*

 ##### Constructor Function

 Constructors are SUPER Important and we'll most likely have to cover this topic again.

 - The constructor function is used in conjunction with the keyword `new` to instantiate new objects of a specified type.